Open Enrollment for the Spring 2022 semester is happening now!

 Additional information about course offerings, including student resources and information about student fees, is available below:

 In order to provide flexibility and options for all of our students, courses will be offered in four different course modalities, which will range from fully in-person and on campus to asynchronous online course offerings.
-Stay tuned for additional updates on summer and fall COVID-19 guidance.

 - In-Person instruction: instructors and students attending synchronous classes on-campus, or, in the case of practica, field work, internships, service learning, or flight training, at community locations, subject to public health conditions.
 (001 sections)